Fazhir/UNIX_Assignment/README_Assignment.md

 $ wc -l sorted_unheaded_maize.txt
 ```

  I then merged the snp-file with this maize file to formed one composite data file and attached snp-headers to check that the joint file is having SNP_ID, Chromosome and position in the first, second and third columns respectively.
 I confirmed this cutting the first 4 columns.
 I navigated this joined-file to confirm the merging was successfull by grepping the number of columns it had, which must be the sum of the columns of the two separate file less by one (the common SNP_ID column).

  ```
- $ join -1,1 -2,1 -t $'\t' sorted_unheaded_snp.txt sorted_unheaded_maize.txt > joined_maize.txt
+ $ join -1 1 -2 1 -t $'\t' sorted_unheaded_snp.txt sorted_unheaded_maize.txt > joined_maize.txt
  $ cut -f1,2,3,4 joined_maize.txt | head -n 4
- $ tail -n +5 joined_maize.txt | awk -F "\t" '{print NF; exit}
+ $ tail -n +5 joined_maize.txt | awk -F "\t" '{print NF; exit}'
  ```

  I then attached headers to this file